abyvinod/ACC2020_C2Opt/README.md

 # ACC 2020 Convexified contextual optimization for on-the-fly control of smooth systems

+---
+**NOTE**

+This repository uses a Python module **congol** for constrained global optimization for Lipschitz smooth functions.
+Please contact the author at [aby.vinod@gmail.com](mailto:aby.vinod@gmail.com) for access to this module (included in this repository as a submodule).
+This Python module will be released to the public shortly.

+---

+This repository provides codes to reproduce the figures of the paper.
 - Figure 1
 - Figure 2
 - Empirical comparison of the proposed approach, `C2Opt`, with `SINDYc` and `CGP-UCB`